CalvinGe/NepoIP/README.md

 $ nequip-train configs/example.yaml
 ```

-In order to train the nepoip model, rather than nequip, the following model_builder should be specified correctly in the YAML config file:
+In order to train the **NepoIP** model, rather than NequIP, the following model_builder should be specified correctly in the YAML config file:

 * model_builders:

-  -EnergyModel_pol
+  \- EnergyModel_pol

   \- WholeForceOutput